Ahmed-Dghaies/Grafana-vertical-scroll/README.md

 # Grafana-vertical-scroll
-This is a Grafana text panel that adds a play button to the upper right section that enables vertical scrolling through the dashboard
+This is a Grafana text panel that adds a play button to the upper right section which enables vertical scrolling through the dashboard

 Here's a screenshot of the final result